Gravity (Lecrae album): Recording and production

 Lecrae stated in an exclusive video with AllHipHop that after recording Church Clothes in March, he was on the road before beginning recording for Gravity in May.
 In an article by SOHH, Lecrae revealed that he had started work on the album in February, then wrapped up recording during the mid-year.
 The album was recorded over the next couple months at Music House Studios in Atlanta, Georgia.
 On July 10, 2012, Christian hip hop website Rapzilla reported that Lecrae had shot a music video with No Malice of Clipse and with his labelmate Tedashii.
 The report included photographs from the video set.

 Much of the production on the album was handled by producers with whom Lecrae has worked with in the past, chiefly The Watchmen and Heat Academy.
 The Watchmen consists of the producers J.R., Alex Medina, and Wit while Heat Academy is led by Street Symphony.
 DJ Khalil, whose past production work includes Recovery by Eminem, produced the track "Mayday", which features Big K.R.I.T. and American Idol season 10 finalist Ashthon Jones.
 Tyshane, who previously contributed to a track from Church Clothes, co-produced the song "Violence" with ThaInnaCircle.
 Other producers include Dirty Rice, DJ Official, Dru Castro, and Joseph Prielozny.
+Walk with Me", featuring Novel, included a sample of "I Want Jesus to Walk With Me" by Solomon Burke.
+The producer, Alex Medina, waited 9 years to use the sample.

 Besides Big K.R.I.T. and Ashthon Jones, the album also features appearances by The Voice finalist Mathai, Mali Music, and Reach Records artists Trip Lee and Tedashii.
 On working with Big K.R.I.T., Lecrae stated to Billboard that K.R.I.T. had already reached out to him before the collaboration to show his appreciation for Lecrae's honesty.
 In an interview with AllHipHop, Lecrae mentioned that both he and Big K.R.I.T. have similar backgrounds, having both grown up in the Southern United States and struggled with religion under the influence of a religious grandmother.